UK university pension scheme builds on infrastructure mandate

 On the same day, USS announced the appointment of new chief executive Bill Galvin, as the pension fund seeks to increase its investments in infrastructure and buying stakes in companies directly.

-The Brisbane deal follows a larger Australian deal in the private infrastructure sector in October 2011, when USS acquired ConnectEast the owner and operator of the EastLink.
+The Brisbane deal folllows a larger Australian deal in the private infrastructure sector in October 2011, when USS acquired ConnectEast the owner and operator of the EastLink.

 The motorway connects the Eastern Freeway in Melbourne's east to the Frankston Freeway in the south.